yinyikai/me346c/README.md

 ## BEFORE WE BEGIN ##
 ### BIG REMINDER: Make sure you stop your instances! ###

-(We know you won't read until the very bottom once your assignment is running, so we are printing this at the top too since it is ***super important***)

-Don't forget to ***stop your instance*** when you are done (by clicking on the stop button at the top of the page showing your instances), otherwise you will ***run out of credits*** and that will be very sad. :(

-If you follow our instructions below correctly, you should be able to restart your instance and the downloaded software will still be available.

 ## Jupyter notebook Setup Script

 After you SSH into the VM for the first time, you need to run a few commands in your home directory.
 You will be asked to set up a password for your Jupyter notebook.